TheGloriousGenesis/CS_Learning/AWS_MachineLearningCertification/AWS_Revision.md

 #### Train ML models

 - Split data between training and validation (for example, cross validation).
+  - Splitting data only applicable to supervised learning
+  - Purpose of each part of data slice is mentioned [here](../Machine_Learning/README.md#Glossary)
+  - 70-80% Training
+  - 10-15% Evaluation (Pass to algo at time at training)
+  - 10-15% Testing (Accuracy, precision, Recall, performance metrics) (Not passed to algorithm)
+  - dataset should be greater than 1000
 - Understand optimization techniques for ML training (for example, gradient decent, loss functions, convergence).
 - Choose appropriate compute resources (for example GPU or CPU, distributed or non-distributed).
   - Choose appropriate compute platforms (Spark or non-Spark).
 - Update and retrain models.
   - Batch or real-time/online
+- Creating a job training in AWS Sagemaker:
+  - Must specify:
+    - S3 bucket for input data
+    - S3 bucket for output data
+    - Compute resources for training
+    - Code in Amazon Elastic Container Registry path

 > ADD different types of splitting dataset methods
 > ADD different optimization techniques
 > ADD Different types of compute resources/platform for problem
-> ADD inf- on how t- update and retrain models and aws services that can be used t- d- so
+> ADD inf- on how to update and retrain models and aws services that can be used to d- so
 > ADD Model training best practices

+> Amazon SageMaker workflow for training jobs
+> Running a training job using containers
+> Build your own containers
+> P3 instances
+> Components of an ML training job for deep learning

 #### Perform hyperparameter optimization